-The Parterre Gardens are renowned for their exquisite design and meticulous maintenance, with an abundance of colourful blooms and scents throughout the year.
+The Parterre Gardens are renowned for their exquisite design and meticulous maintenance.
+Enjoy an abundance of colourful blooms and scents throughout the year.

 Fountain of Love

 What an amazing work of art!
-As you approach Cliveden House, the Fountain of Love awaits you at the end of the main driveway, inviting you to explore its beauty.
+As you approach Cliveden House, the Fountain of Love awaits you at the end of the main driveway.
 The exquisite two-color marble sculpture was meticulously crafted by the contemporary artist and sculptor, Thomas Waldo Story, in Rome.
 The centerpiece of the fountain is a large shell dish that is surrounded by three groups of female statues, each one emanating a sense of grace and beauty.
 The fountain also includes cascading sprays of water, which add a sense of enchantment to the already captivating scene.
-Play our video to listen to the soothing sound of water… and enjoy your moment of Zen.
+Play our video to listen to the soothing sound of water.
+And enjoy your moment of Zen.